superlinked/VectorHub/docs/articles/Vector-Indexes.md

 ## Why you need vector indexes

 Running AI applications depends on vectors, often called [embeddings](https://superlinked.com/vectorhub/building-blocks/vector-compute/embedding-models) - dense data representations, generated via complex mathematical operations to capture key attributes of source information.
 When a user submits a query, it's also embedded in the vector database, and vectors that are close to it are deemed relevant (i.e., similar), and returned.
-It's possible to query these vectors *without* a vector index, but that would be a very inefficient, brute-force process, checking every single vector in the database to see if they match the query vector, one by one.
-Which, if the database is large, takes a long time.
-Vector indexing, using specialized algorithms that understand the data and create groups of matching elements, speeds up our similarity searches.
+It's possible to brute-force query these vectors *without* a vector index - i.e., checking every single vector in the database to see if they match the query vector, one by one.
+But if the database is large, this inefficient process takes too long.

-Similarity searches use algorithms to calculate vector closeness using metrics like Euclidean or Jacobian distance.
-For small datasets, where accuracy is more important than efficiency, you can use K-Nearest Neighbors to pinpoint exactly the closest near neighbors to your query.
-But as datasets become larger, and your AI application requires efficiency, it's better to use [Approximate Nearest Neighbour](https://superlinked.com/vectorhub/building-blocks/vector-search/nearest-neighbor-algorithms) (ANN), which returns results that are accurate enough very quickly.
+Vector indexing, by creating groups of matching elements, speeds up similarity search - which calculate vector closeness using metrics like Euclidean or Jacobian distance.
+(In small datasets where accuracy is more important than efficiency, you can use K-Nearest Neighbors to pinpoint your query's closest near neighbors.
+As datasets get bigger and efficiency becomes an issue, an [Approximate Nearest Neighbour](https://superlinked.com/vectorhub/building-blocks/vector-search/nearest-neighbor-algorithms) (ANN) approach will *very quickly* return accurate-enough results.)

-Vector indexing is crucial in Retrieval-Augmented Generation (RAG), which improves LLMs' ability to sift through extensive data and efficiently find relevant vectors.
-Say a user queries an LLM about the "benefits of apples".
-Because the attritbutes of apples are stored in embeddings and indexed inside the vector database, the LLM can recognize an apple as a "fruit", and retrieve more general information about fruits - including, for example, bananas and oranges - to construct a more information-rich response.
+Vector indexes are crucial to efficient, relevant, and accurate search in various common applications, including Retrieval Augmented Generation ([RAG](https://superlinked.com/vectorhub/articles/advanced-retrieval-augmented-generation)), [semantic search in image databases](https://superlinked.com/vectorhub/articles/retrieval-from-image-text-modalities) (e.g., in smartphones), large text documents, advanced e-commerce websites, and so on.

+But not all vector indexes are the same.

+Let's take a look at some of the most commonly used types of vector indexing, and when it makes sense to use them.
+After that, we'll walk through how to index and query your data using flat indexing and a more efficient method - inverted file indexing (IVF).

 ## Types of indexing

-Not all vector indexes are the same.
-Let's take a look at some of the most commonly used ones, and when it makes sense to use them.

 ### Flat indexing